Meta-Sponsored/trailx/under_construction/web_app_frontend/README.md

 3. In the file path "src/data/", how to implement the js code so that when the numbers in "user_counter_output.json" are updated, let "realtime-analysis.js", "monthly-analysis.js" and "monthly" -analysis.js" can be changed simultaneously?

 ## Available Scripts

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ### `npm test`